A decade ago, not even the most enthusiastic cloud devotees anticipated the technology's rapid uptake, or the diversity...

 Here's a look at six cloud computing startups, and what their technologies could mean for enterprise admins.

 Apcera is a container management platform for both cloud and legacy applications.

 "What sets [Apcera] apart is the emphasis on policy control, since you need to put controls over apps when they are deployed in production," Conde said.
 The goal of the company is to bake policy controls into its basic container management system, as opposed to requiring those policies to be tacked on as an afterthought.

 "Plus, they recognize that legacy apps won't evaporate overnight, so they support them, as well," Conde added.
 Apcera, based in San Francisco, is majority-owned by Ericsson.

 More companies want the ability to mix and match multiple public and private clouds in a hybrid fashion, but networking challenges plague them.
 Today, some companies look to cloud computing startups for the answer.

-Aviatrix, based in Santa Clara, Calif., creates a network that spans cloud platforms in a consistent way, avoiding problems like overlapping IP addresses.
+Aviatrix, based in Palo Alto, Calif., creates a network that spans cloud platforms in a consistent way, avoiding problems like overlapping IP addresses.
 In addition to helping organizations extend their local area networks to the public cloud, the company offers Aviatrix Gateway, which features multicloud security and encryption capabilities.